selimnairb/EcohydroLib/README.txt

 Until this is fixed by the pyspatialite developer, I have removed pyspatialite from the dependency list.
-If you need to use GNCHD data, you can install pyspatialite manually using the following steps (this can be done before or after installing ecohydroworkflowlib):
+If you need to use GNCHD data, you can install pyspatialite manually using the following steps (this can be done before or after installing EcohydroLib):
 - Manually download pyspatialite here: https://pypi.python.org/pypi/pyspatialite/3.0.1
 - Apply the following patch to pyspatialite's setup.py: https://code.google.com/p/pyspatialite/issues/detail?id=9
 - Install pyspatialite
-- Install ecohydroworkflowlib as described above
+- Install EcohydroLib as described above

 Required runtime software